Estimating Dynamic Marginal Policy Effects under Sequential Unconfoundedness: Experiments

 \section{Experiments}

-We evaluate the proposed estimators in two complementary designs.
-In both, the action is scalar and continuous, the baseline policy is Gaussian-type, and the target is the MPE for the location-shift perturbation in Example~\ref{ex:location_shift}.
-A perturbation at time $t$ therefore affects welfare both immediately and through its effect on later states and rewards.
-The first design is a stylized benchmark in which this propagation arises through generic history dependence and state dynamics.
-The second is a dynamic pricing simulator in which the same propagation operates through a reference-price state variable.
+We evaluate our proposed approach in two experiments set within the context of Example \ref{ex:location_shift}, i.e., where our proposed intervention is to infinitesimally increase the value of a continuous action.
+Our first experiment involves a simple auto-regressive process, but with hidden states so basic time-series regression cannot be applied.
+Our second experiment is motivated by a pricing application where demand responds to both current and past prices, in that consumers use past prices to form a (latent) reference level to which they then compare current prices.

-We compare four estimators from Section~\ref{sec:estimator_construction}: Direct, SRW, ASRW, and ASRW (oracle score).
+We compare four estimators from Section~\ref{sec:estimator_construction}: Direct, SRW, ASRW, and ASRW with oracle weights.
 In both designs, we use $K$-fold cross-fitting with $K=5$.
-On each training split, we estimate the value functions $\{\widehat q_t\}_{t=1}^T$ using feedforward neural networks and estimate the score nuisance $\{\widehat H_t\}_{t=1}^T$ using the Auto-DML variational characterization of \citet{chernozhukov2022automatic}.
-Writing
+On each training split, we estimate the action-value functions $\{\widehat q_t\}_{t=1}^T$ using feedforward neural networks.
+By Example~\ref{ex:location_shift}, the backward operator in our setting is